-It’s a new year, and that means budgets are fresh, sales are going to ramp, and demand for a growing marketing team is upon you.
+The new year is in full-swing, and that means budgets are fresh, sales are ramping back up, and demand for a growing marketing team is upon you.
 If you’re in an agency setting, you’re probably preparing to scale and ramp your core teams and delivery roles to match the new business pipeline.
 You probably have some roles getting approved, or you have even begun to post for your new positions across job boards and channels such as LinkedIn, Indeed, your careers page, etc.

 We know the excitement will build as you see the applications begin to roll in.
 But you may find yourself still searching for the ideal HubSpot candidate for a myriad of reasons, no matter your talent pool size.
 And you may actually find your pool smaller than anticipated due to the battle for talent, as well as movements like the Great Resignation (not to mention HubSpot talent is always in demand under usual circumstances).

 So let’s get you ahead of the curve before you get desperate to fill roles, break down what you should anticipate to see, and give you some solutions for a more active recruiting approach so that you can rest assured you’re selecting a long-term, right fit candidate from the best pool you can gather.

 The Demand for HubSpot Talent Has Only Increased

 In the early days of HubSpot, and the following years as it grew in adoption, HubSpot talent was hard to find as a specialized skill set hadn’t yet grown in the workforce to keep up with demand.
 Now, we’re seeing many additional factors limiting the available talent despite the growing talent pool for multiple reasons, such as:

 - HubSpot has grown to be a top player in the CRM market, and the demand for talent skilled in the tool has only grown in correlation.

 - We are seeing more businesses than ever shift their traditional and event-based marketing budgets towards digital marketing due to the pandemic.